Please review the digital requirements for interactive student pages before purchasing.

 Now, everything needed to polish teaching skills and meet the growing demand for writing and reading proficiency is at your finger tips.
 See below for a detailed description.

 (This product is a license for digital guide only.
 The printed guide is sold separately.
-You will receive access information within 24 business hours M-F. License expires on June 30, 2022.
-For more information on using the Hub License, please click here)
+You will receive access information within 24 business hours M-F. License expires a year from date of purchase.)

 The Hub: Comprehensive Argumentative Writing

 Access instruction that takes the art of argumentative writing to new levels.
 This resource moves beyond applicable persuasive skills, offering authentic writing and research lessons designed to help students write in all curriculum areas.
 With everything from basic introductory lessons, to more sophisticated concepts such as audience awareness and learning how to cite sources through research, this teacher-friendly, classroom-tested instruction provides a powerful foundation to enhance student learning.

 This invaluable resource for middle school teachers covers all of the latest standards.
 It includes comprehensive lesson plans in the following skill areas: